Visualizes/angular-teachq/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+## Install

+In order to install the required dependencies, run `npm install`.

 ## Secrets

 Contact any developer on the project for the required secrets.